What Makes a Great Wakeboard Tower?

 - Friend or "coerced" son or daughter for installation help

 - Backing plate kit:

 This is especially recommended for older boats that were manufactured with thinner around the mounting area or material that might have degraded over time.
 A backing plate kit is usually a ½” thick hard material about 5” x 8” that will distribute the pressure exerted through the wakeboard tower mounting feet to your boat’s hull.
 These plates go on the inside of the hull of your boat and your tower’s hardware goes through it.
-While every wakeboard tower should come with backing washers for the inside of your hull, they are only 2” to 3” in diameter.
+While every wakeboard tower usually comes with backing washers for the inside of your hull, they are only 2” to 3” in diameter.
 Some boat owners may simply want to increase that surface area a bit.
 In that case, we recommend buying a backing plate kit of something like marine-grade plywood and a marine adhesive like 3M’s 5200 inside the hull to add extra reinforcement.
 You can buy a kit here or source your materials from your local hardware store.

 - Customer service:

 How easy is it to get a hold of the business you are thinking of buying from?
 We frequently hear complaints about some companies that are impossible to get on the phone or an email response from.
 It’s a good idea to call and email a couple of manufacturers and measure their response time.
 You should ask where they are located, what their business hours are, and even how many work in their call center.
 We know that some companies are actually headquartered overseas but only have one warehouse employee in the states answering the phone.
 Here at Aerial, we have a dedicated full time, fully staffed sales and support team located in Southern California.
 Their only job is to help customers.

 Cheapest Wakeboard Tower Warning